Lithium control for psychiatrists

 Lithium is an effective drug for treating patients with bipolar (manic-depressive) disorder.
 However, it is a drug with many, potentially serious side effects and a narrow therapeutic breadth.
 Regular monitoring of lithium concentration and regular monitoring for side effects should therefore take place.

-Lithium use is supervised in most cases by a psychiatrist with extensive experience in the action and side effects of lithium.
-However, in the case of long-term use by psychiatrically stable patients, the care is sometimes left to the general practitioner.
-Non-psychiatrists must also remain alert to the side effects of lithium.
+Lithium use in most cases is supervised by a psychiatrist with extensive experience in the effects and side effects of lithium.
+However, in long-term use by psychiatrically stable patients, care is sometimes left to the general practitioner.
+Non-psychiatrists should also remain alert to the side effects of lithium.

 Therapy monitoring and assessment in lithium therapy,